SleepNotF0und/HTTP-OK/README.md

                                         Coded By @Hhazeem10 V2
 ```

-GET-OK is a Fast Python Script to Automate The Alive Subdomains Probering
+GET-OK is a Fast Python3 Script to Automate The Alive Subdomains Probering
 Just run it and you will know how to use it

 * Removes Duplicated domains automaticlly